 "Perhaps, we can help her find out.
-I'm worried about the Seelie Court will send spies.
+I'm worried the Seelie Court will send spies.
 What happens when they find out about Buffy?
 Will they try to take her?"

 Merry pondered the implications.
 She knew about her great Uncle's secret.
 If she had to, she would use it.
 Merry felt Buffy was important to her and the fey.

-"I believe that she's going to require her own personal guard.
+"I believe she's going to require her own personal guard.
 Someone she trusts intuitively.
 Doyle, will you contact my aunt, please?"

 He bowed his head, moving into the house.
 Frost wrapped his arms around her as she leaned into him.
 She had finally realized she loved him, and would be extremely happy if he got her pregnant.
-Frost would be a good consort to her and father to her child.
+Frost would be a good consort and father to her child.
 If only she could control her future, but she was a pawn chased by time.

 "The Queen's waiting for you, princess," Doyle called from the house.

 She rushed inside to keep Andais from waiting.
 Terror raced through her body as she tried to prepare for what she was about to do.